pymupdf/PyMuPDF/docs/functions.rst

       Return the header string required to make a valid document out of page text outputs.

       :arg str output: type of document.
-Use the same as the output parameter of *getText()*.
+Use the same as the output parameter of *get_text()*.

       :arg str filename: optional arbitrary name to use in output types "json" and "xml".